Markup & Discount Calculator

 - Enter “Percent Off (discount).”

-To figure out what percent off a discount is, the user has these options
+To determine what percent off a discount represents, use one of the following setups:

 - Enter 0 for “Percent Off (discount).”